f--f/gaitkeeper/README.md

-# gaitkeeper

-The purpose of this project is to develop a gait-based biometric system aimed at reducing fraud in call centers using data from ubiquitous smartphone sensors such as accelerometer and gyroscope time-series data.
+# [Gᴀɪtkeeper](https://gaitkeeper.live): *authenticate with your walk*

+This project is a gait-based biometric authentication proof-of-concept with the goal authenticating call center customers using characteristics of their gait or walking pattern.
+It allows users to record their walks using measurements from ubiquitous smartphone motion sensors (accelerometer and gyroscope) and allows agents to compare these recordings against a reference to verify a customer's identity using a machine learning model.
+You can access the demo at https://gaitkeeper.live.

+Gᴀɪtkeeper was developed in a three-week period as part of [Insight Data Science](https://www.insightdatascience.com/).
+The original IDNet reference dataset used to bootstrap the initial model is available [here](http://signet.dei.unipd.it/research/human-sensing/).